Sara Landry

-Sara Landry is an American DJ and music producer based in Amsterdam, Netherlands.
-Known for her hard techno sound, she is the founder and owner of the techno record label Hekate Records.
-In 2024, she became the first hard techno artist to perform on the Tomorrowland main stage and ranked #75 in DJ Magazine's Top 100 DJs poll.
+Sara Landry is an American DJ and music producer who is currently based in Amsterdam, Netherlands.
+She is known for her hard techno sound.
+She is the founder and owner of the techno record-label Hekate Records.
+In 2024 she ranked #75 in DJ Magazine's Top 100 DJs poll.

 Biography

-Landry was born in the San Francisco Bay Area, California (22 September 1993).
-At age three, she moved to Boulder, Colorado, and later to Austin, Texas following her parents' divorce.
+Landry was born in Sausalito, California (September 22, 1993).
+At age three, she moved to Boulder, Colorado, and later to Austin, Texas, following her parents' divorce.
 At seventeen, she relocated to New York City for her studies, where she began her DJ career while working as a promoter.

 After completing her studies, Landry returned to Austin, where she performed at venues including Kingdom, Plush, Parish, Vulcan Gas Company, and frequently at the Ethnics Music Lounge.
-In 2018, she released her debut single "Chasm."
-In 2019, she signed with Mau5trap and released her first EP "Wait."
+In 2018, she released her debut single "Chasm".
+In 2019, she signed with Mau5trap and released her first EP "Wait".

+In July 2021, Landry has launched her own record-label Hekate Records.

-In 2022, Landry relocated to Amsterdam, Netherlands, where she collaborated with Don Woezik on the techno album "Delirium."
-Her profile grew significantly in 2023, with her Boiler Room debut becoming the third most-streamed set of the year with over 6 million views.
-By 2024, she was recognized as one of the leading figures in hard techno, becoming the first artist in the genre to perform on the Tomorrowland main stage and selling out venues worldwide, including a 9,000-capacity show in Bogotá and The Caverns in Tennessee, where she became the first techno artist to perform at the subterranean venue.
+In 2022, Landry relocated to Amsterdam, Netherlands, where she collaborated with Don Woezik on the techno album "Delirium".
+Her recognition grew significantly in 2023, when her Boiler Room debut set became the third most-streamed set of the year with over 6 million views.

 Career

 Music style and production

 Landry is known for her "dark, driving, and divinely feminine brand of industrial techno."
-She is a self-taught producer and audio engineer, often referred to as the "High Priestess of Hard Techno."
-Her music combines high-frequency industrial sounds with ritualistic elements, earning her recognition as Beatport's top-selling female producer in the genre.
+She is a self-taught producer and audio engineer, and is often referred to as the "High Priestess of Hard Techno."
+Her music combines high frequency industrial sounds with ritualistic style.
+She was Beatport's top-selling female producer in the genre.

 Record label

-In 2021, Landry founded Hekate Records, named after the Greek goddess of witchcraft.
-The label has released music from established artists including Nico Moreno, Shlømo, Charlie Sparks, and blk., alongside emerging talent in the techno scene.
+In 2021, Landry founded Hekate Records, named after the ancient Greek goddess of witchcraft, that has released music from established artists, including Nico Moreno, Shlømo, Charlie Sparks, and blk., in addition to music by emerging techno artists.

 2025-Present

-In June 2025, Landry announced her largest headlining shows to date under the title Eternalism.
+In June 2025, Landry announced her largest headlining shows to date that are titled Eternalism.

 On August 8, she returned to her roots by bringing Eternalism to Austin, Texas.

+On March 29, 2026 at Ultra Miami 2026, she performed a B2B set with Amelie Lens to close the RESISTANCE stage that was the first collaboration between the two artists.

 Notable performances

-Landry has performed at major electronic music festivals and venues worldwide, including:
+Landry has performed at major electronic-music festivals and venues worldwide, including: